xNickyDev/Ocavy/commands/utility/+server-splash.md

 ---
-description: Returns the server splash of a server
+description: Returns the splash of a server
 ---

 # +server-splash